-Having been almost fatally injured in the 7/7 tube bombings in London in 2005, Sajda was determined to understand what had led these young men to carry our such a horrific attack and she made it her life’s mission to prevent a similar attack happening.
+Having been almost fatally injured in the 7/7 tube bombings in London in 2005, Sajda was determined to understand what had led these young men to carry out such a horrific attack and she made it her life’s mission to prevent similar attacks happening.
 After spending several years researching Internet Extremism, we published our pioneering report on our findings in 2012, entitled ‘Internet Extremism: Working Towards a Community Solution’.

 Before we launched the Web Guardians™ programme in 2010, we consulted with Muslim women who both use our centre and services from our decades of grassroots work.
 We discovered their needs and developed the programme.
 Web Guardians™ is the first of its kind, educating and empowering Muslim women and mothers to prevent and tackle online extremism, building community resilience.

 “The course was excellent and well presented; a lot of the ladies have been affected because they know the families of the boys who left for Syria.
 With this course we saw how young people can be radicalised on the Internet.
 Now we know about it, we can help protect our children.”

 "Through your programme with us you have now saved our families, please go out there and save more!"

 "I now know the signs of what we should be looking out for.
 We can stop our children being radicalised."

 "It is important for us, as mothers, to look after our children and look after our community."

 To find out more about the programme, please visit: www.webguardians.org